SimpleDataLabsInc/prophecy-docs/docs/concepts/concepts.md

 ## Jobs

 Once you have developed a Spark data Pipeline using Prophecy, you will want to schedule it to run at some frequency.
-You can schedule just a single Pipeline or he can create a DAG of Pipelines.
-He can also add scripts to run in between these Pipelines.
+You can schedule just a single Pipeline or create a DAG of Pipelines.
+You can also add scripts to run in between these Pipelines.

 To support Jobs, Prophecy provides you with an easy to use low-code interface to develop, using two different schedulers: